umarmohammed/umarmohammed.github.io/_posts/2018/2018-10-13-Dotnetcore-auth-with-JWT.md

   }
 }
 ```
-> Note that ideally you should store keys and secrets somewhere better such as the Azure Key Vault.
+> Note that ideally you should store keys and secrets somewhere better than the settings file (such as the Azure Key Vault).
 See [the documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.1) for a discussion on this.
 Also note that you should use a more secure secret for your JWT key.
 See [this blog post](https://auth0.com/blog/brute-forcing-hs256-is-possible-the-importance-of-using-strong-keys-to-sign-jwts/) for more details.

 ## Securing the Enpoint

 #### Authorize Attribute
 The simplest way of securing an endpoint is by using the ```AuthorizeAttribute```.
+See [the documentation](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/simple?view=aspnetcore-2.1) for more details.

 ```csharp
 // ValuesController.cs